 - Its flavor is both sweet and bitter with notes of pine and citrus.

-- Sage is most commonly used in brown butter sauces, soups, risottos, and pasta.
+- Sage is most commonly used in brown butter sauces, soups, risotto, and pasta.

 - Ideas for how to use it: winter squash and sage dairy-free risotto, cook mushrooms in sage-infused oil (or dairy-free butter).